-Making changes to your diet can be powerful way to spur off inflammation (15).
+Making changes to your diet can be a powerful way to spur off inflammation (15).

 Since emerging research is focusing on the link between inflammation and the list of chronic diseases we previously mentioned, it’s important that you influence your health in positive ways.

 Below is a list of 20 ways that can help you take control of inflammation.

 1. Omega-3 Fatty Acids

 Omega-3 fatty acids are considered essential fatty acids and they are necessary for optimal human health.
 The body cannot make them and therefore they must come from the food we eat or through supplementation (16).